Maximum principles and the method of moving planes for the uniformly elliptic nonlocal Bellman operator and applications: Maximum principles in unbounded domains and applications

 \section{Maximum principles in unbounded domains and applications}

-In this section, we will establish various maximum principles for $\mathrm{F}_{s}$ in unbounded domains.
-As applications, we will apply these maximum principles to investigate monotonicity, uniqueness and asymptotic property of solutions to various problems involving the uniformly elliptic nonlocal Bellman operator $\mathrm{F}_{s}$ via the moving planes method and the sliding method.
+In this section, we will establish various maximum principles for $\mathrm{F}_{s}$ and $\mathbf{F_{s}}$ in unbounded domains.
+As applications, we will develop the sliding method (on general unbounded domains) for $\mathrm{F}_{s}$ and $\mathbf{F_{s}}$ and apply the moving planes method for $\mathbf{F_{s}}$ to investigate monotonicity, uniqueness and asymptotic property of solutions to various problems involving the uniformly elliptic nonlocal Bellman operators $\mathrm{F}_{s}$ and $\mathbf{F_{s}}$.